Roger Ailes, who built Fox News into a powerhouse, dies at 77

 Ailes was arguably the most powerful man in American media when he suddenly lost his job last summer.
 Gretchen Carlson, a former Fox anchor, sued him for sexual harassment, and other women came forward to support her claims.
 Carlson settled with 21st Century Fox, the network's parent company, for $20 million.

 Carlson said there had been at least six instances when Ailes talked about her body, intimidated her or used demeaning language.
-At least six other women, including former Fox News star Megyn Kelly, came forward to accuse Ailes, who denied wrongdoing.
+Many other women, including former Fox News star Megyn Kelly, came forward to accuse Ailes, who denied all wrongdoing.

 His departure was only the beginning of a troubled period for the network.
 Bill O'Reilly, its pugnacious prime time star, was forced out in April after The New York Times reported that Fox News had paid $13 million to settle claims from five women of inappropriate behavior.